bergholt/triptych/README.md

 ## Inspiration

 **The Antikythera mechanism** — a hand-cranked bronze calculator from around the 2nd century BCE.
 One of its dials was a spiral marked with the eclipses it could predict across the Saros cycle, a single glyph for each. *Sun* keeps that gesture, one mark per eclipse, but nothing of the machine itself: no bronze, no gears, no fixed longitude to read it from.
 A grid needs no place to stand.
 The only thing locating these poems is the *now* at the close of each line.

 **Howard Russell Butler's eclipse triptych** — three oil paintings of total eclipses (Baker, Oregon, 1918; Lompoc, California, 1923; Middletown, Connecticut, 1925).
 Butler worked from shorthand notes scribbled during the few minutes of totality, then rebuilt the full canvases afterward for the Hayden Planetarium.

 His three-panel form is the model for the triptych here, and so is the double life he gave each painting: a piece of scientific record that is also a thing made to be looked at.
 Three videos, three nouns, one brief event written down to be built later.

 ## Further reading
-For the full essay on heteroglossia, chronotopes, and glossematics, see [bergholt.net/glossary](https://bergholt.net/glossary).
+For the full essay on glossematics, heteroglossia and the system poetry geneaology see [bergholt.net/glossary](https://bergholt.net/glossary).

 ## License
 MIT License.
 Feel free to use for your own projects.